svoop/aipp/README.md

 ### Borders

 AIXM knows named borders for country boundaries.
-However, you might need additional borders which don't exist as named boarders.
+However, you might need additional borders which don't exist as named borders.

+You can define additional borders as [`AIPP::Border`](https://www.rubydoc.info/gems/aipp/AIPP/Border) objects in two ways.

+#### From GeoJSON

-To define additional borders, create simple GeoJSON files in the <tt>lib/aipp/regions/{REGION}/borders/</tt> directory, for example this `custom_border.geojson`:
+Create simple GeoJSON files in the <tt>lib/aipp/regions/{REGION}/borders/</tt> directory, for example this `my_border_1.geojson`:

 ```json
 {